aczhang9/tflite-micro-arduino-examples/README.md

 ## Projects with PlatformIO
 1. Install PlatformIO
-2. Follow these instructions to allow use of SparkFun’s Arduino framework in PlatformIO: https://github.com/nigelb/platform-apollo3blue
+2. Follow these instructions to allow use of SparkFun’s Arduino framework in PlatformIO: https://github.com/nigelb/platform-apollo3blue.
+This pulls in the libraries (https://github.com/sparkfun/Arduino_Apollo3/tree/main) for the Apollo3 microcontroller in the Redboard Artemis.
 3. PlatformIO Create new project:
 `platformio init --board SparkFun_RedBoard_Artemis`
 Add `upload_speed = 230400` to `platformio.ini`
 Compile code:
 `platformio run -v`
 Upload to board:
 `platformio run -t upload -v`

 ## Sparkfun Redboard Artemis Notes